ywyeo1/medicalhumanitiesmusic/kim_hyerin.md

 No longer trapped in repetition, the melody now stretches outward, conveying a sense of forward motion and personal discovery.
 It symbolizes Auggie’s embrace of his uniqueness and the establishment of his identity.

 The similar disease is described in Michael Gracey’s 2017 film [*The Greatest Showman*](shin_minchul.md).
 The film’s song is “This Is Me”.
 It is similar in that it is a movie about people with physical deformities such as dwarfism, gigantism, and albinism.
+Another similarity is that the music in both films expresses the protagonists’ inner growth.

 <img src="./kim_hyerin_img.jpg" alt="image descripts Treacher Collins Syndrome" style="width:30%;" />